scarf-sh/scarf-js/README.md

 Scarf will now be opt-out by default, and users can set `SCARF_ANALYTICS=true` to opt in.

+Regardless of the default state, Scarf will log what it is doing to users who haven't explictly opted in or out.

 ### What information does Scarf provide me as a package author?